 Center for Law in Science and Global Health

 The Center for Law in Science and Global Health evolved from the School of Law’s Health Law Program which began in 1994.
 The guiding focus of the Center is multidisciplinary research and teaching that explores the increasing relevance of law and policy to clinical medicine, health care systems, global health, and biomedical research.
 The Center began with its Concentration Track in health law for J.D. students.
 In addition, the Center now oversees its new Health Law LL.M.
-Program; International Bioethics, Social Justice and Health Graduate Certificate Program; three concurrent degree programs: J.D./M.H.A. and J.D./M.P.H. in Public Health Genetics and Health Services; and International Biomedical Research Ethics Fellowship.
+Program; three concurrent degree programs: J.D./LL.M., J.D./M.H.A. and a J.D./M.P.H. in Public Health Genetics and Health Services.

 Health Law is a dynamic, growing area of specialized legal practice and the University of Washington is leading the way.
 Our Health Law LL.M.
 Program harnesses the strengths of internationally known schools of law, medicine, public health, and public policy to create a multidisciplinary, collaborative approach for improving individual and global health.